What is Postpartum Depression?

 - Play upbeat music

-If you need to choose between taking medicine to treat your depression and breastfeeding, it's better for you and your baby to take the medicine.
+If you need to choose between taking medicine to treat your depression and breastfeeding, it's better for both you and your baby to take the medicine.
+Breastfeeding is not the only way to bond with your baby, feed your baby, and keep your baby healthy.